-This child who got hit was a fifth person in two months and at least two people had died in these accidents so far.
+This child who got hit was the fifth person in two months and at least two people had died in these accidents so far.
 I went on to find out how most pedestrians are hit and which pedestrians are most vulnerable and it turned out school children are mostly at risk.
 Private car operators are involved in these accidents more than public transport operators which was a shocking find given that public operators on this route are well known for overspeeding.
 Mere observations of the road between Mverechena, Mungate and Showground shopping centers helped clarify why accidents are happening in this manner.
 For starters I was shocked to find that there are no road signs informing motorists on their expected driving behaviour on this stretch.
-There is one bridge as we approach Mverechena shops and there is no sign of this upcoming road future neither are there no ‘speed limit signs’ and no ‘no stopping signs’ advising motorists to slow down because of the shopping center as well as stop at designated points.
+There is one bridge as we approach Mverechena shops and there is no sign of this upcoming road feature neither are there ‘speed limit signs’ nor ‘no stopping signs’ advising motorists to slow down because of the busy shopping center ahead.
 Mverechena is one of the busiest shopping centers attracting revellers from as far as Marondera and Harare who are seen partying mostly during weekends.
-During weekdays school children are seen during school peak hours going to and from school.
+During weekdays school children are seen, during school peak hours, going to and from school.
 Again there are no ‘school ahead signs’ informing motorists to take caution because of the surrounding schools.

-I could go on describing what I have seen but the most surprising observation I made was that this stretch I have described falls under a local government institution called a rural district council, in particular Goromonzi rural district council.
+I could go on describing what I have seen but the most surprising observation I made is that this stretch falls under Goromonzi rural district council.
 An important role of any council be it a rural or urban council is to plan.
-The planning discipline involves stating how to accomplish a goal with a certain time frame, usually with defined stages, and with designated resources.
+The planning discipline involves stating how to accomplish a goal within a certain time frame, usually with defined stages, and with designated resources.
 Planning within a rural or urban council involves planning of the infrastructure and development of settlements, including new towns and the management of change.
 A strategic planner takes a long view usually having on paper strategies needed in the next 10 to 50 years, meaning that a council should never be caught unawares when society goes through changes.

 Domboshava has gone through a lot of changes and the council has noticed these changes much slower than it should have.
-There are definitely more people in the area than ten years ago, a lot of building are coming up and the locals are being pushed to upgrade theirs.
-These houses coming up look like the ones in the city and demonstrate the need for water and electricity.
+There are definitely more people in the area than ten years ago, a lot of new and modern buildings are coming up and the locals are being pushed to upgrade theirs.
+The need for piped water and electricity is apparent.
 Naturally the need for water and electricity demands linear settlements for easier planning and installation of the infrastructure.
 More people means greater pressure on schools and hospitals.
-Although this write up is not about the state of schools in this district I must state that there are a lot of informal plus substandard schools and my greatest shock was a chicken run turned crèche that is situated along Bindura road.
+Although this write up is not about the state of schools in this district I must state that there are a lot of informal plus substandard schools and my greatest shock was a ‘chicken run turned crèche’ that is situated along Bindura road.
 The informal sector is also growing given the rise in the number of small business along the 3 shopping centers.

 All the changes named above need to have been planned for.
-All the changes named above mean that more people use public and private transport than 10 years ago.
+The increased use of public and private transport should have been planned for more than 10 years ago.
 There are more vehicles on the road now than ten years ago.
 There will be more vehicles on this road a year from now.
 There will be more and more deaths on this route if council does not invest in road signs and increasing awareness on the use of roads for both motorists and pedestrians.
 This is not a job for council alone but work needs to be done with the traffic council of Zimbabwe, Zinara and the community.